nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

 ### Using the `end` command

-1. Ending a quiz before it is started
+1. Returning to menu

-   1. Prerequisites: No quiz has been started
+   1. Prerequisites: Not already in menu

-   1. Test case: `end` _while in the quiz_<br>
+   2. Test case: `end` _while in a quiz session_<br>
-      Expected: The current quiz is ended and displayed flashcard disappears.
+      Expected: The current quiz session is ended and displayed flashcard disappears.

-   1. Test case: `end` _while in the start menu_<br>
+   3. Test case: `end` _while in menu_<br>
       Expected: Nothing happens.
-An error message is displayed to the user telling them that no Quiz has started yet.
+An error message is displayed to the user telling them the app is already in menu.

-   1. Other incorrect end commands locations to try: _while in learn mode_, _right after ending a Quiz, …​ <br>
+   4. Other correct end commands locations to try: _while in learn mode_, _right after ending a Quiz_, …​ <br>
-      Expected: Similar to previous.
+      Expected: Returns to menu.

-1. _{ more test cases …​ }_

 ### Saving data